cisco-gve/epnm_alarm_report/README.md

 **Known Issues**

 The EPNM Rest API can be slow.
 It sometimes helps to VPN into RTP before running the application.

+**Good to Know**
+The source and destination email addresses can be changed in /web_ui/views.py.
+Changes should be made to the functions send_group_email_view() and send_device_email_view().
+The code currently sends from a gmail account.
+If you wish to change email platforms, send_email() in /web_ui/controllers/rest_calls.py may also need to be modified.